AdvaniaSE/PowerShellFundamentals/Extra - Megalabs/Extralabs/Detailed.md

 Just like with finding folders, there are many ways of getting computer information in PowerShell.

 One possible solution can be found in the file "CSVReport.ps1" in the folder "SolutionFiles".

-- Linux or MacOS?
-  - Please teach us!

----

-- Bring your own lab!
-    - Bring something that you want to show, need help with or have questions about!